 Times are changing fast.
 Workspaces that people yearned for, expected and cared about a few years ago are so different than today.
 The first priority for founders and managers today is to create an environment where the work is both exciting and challenging.
 A place where careers blossom and the bottom line thrives.

-So what are the essential values and behaviours that every organization must follow to thrive in the future?
+So what are the essential values and behaviors that every organization must follow to thrive in the future?
 What can an organization do to ensure that a workspace is a place where employees want to be and not have to be?
 Focus on creating a workspace that goes way beyond choosing nice decor or comfy chairs.

 In this article, we’ve enlisted five essential characteristics of a workplace that attracts and motivates people to come to work every day.